 - where it is considered necessary to appoint to the discretionary range in order to appoint a clearly exceptional candidate

 When exercising their discretion to determine salaries within the scale, department should take into account the position of existing comparable staff within the department as well as the requirements in respect of gender and ethnicity of the Equality Act 2010.
 Departments should contact the Reward team for guidance on addressing any pay anomalies that arise as a result of awarding recruitment increments.

-Departments, or the appropriate appointing authorities, have discretion on grounds of retention to award up to four additional increments in total above the point which the individual would have attained assuming normal progression after appointment, providing that the Personnel Committee's guidelines and criteria for the award of such increments, set out below, are adhered to.
+Departments, or the appropriate appointing authorities, have discretion on grounds of retention to award up to four additional increments in total above the point which the individual would have attained assuming normal progression after appointment, providing that the People Committee's guidelines and criteria for the award of such increments, set out below, are adhered to.